Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 How do you avoid cookies?
 If you are concerned about having cookies on your computer or device, you can set your browser to refuse all cookies or to indicate when a cookie is being set, allowing you to decide whether to accept it.
 You can also delete cookies from your computer.
 However, if you choose to block or delete cookies, certain features of the Services may not operate correctly.

-How Jumio uses the personal and pseudonymized information that we collect
+How Jumio uses the personal and anonymized information that we collect

-In general, Jumio uses the personal and pseudonymized information that we collect in connection with the Services as discussed in this section of the Policy.
+In general, Jumio uses the personal and anonymized information that we collect in connection with the Services as discussed in this section of the Policy.

 Jumio may use your personal information to provide the Services.
 For example, we might use your credit card information or ID card information to populate an online form, or to verify your identity in connection with your use of another online service.
-We also may use your personal information to fulfill the terms of any agreement between us and the Third-Party Data Controller; to complete a transaction that you initiate; to deliver confirmations, account information, notifications, and similar operational communications; to improve your user experience and the quality of our products and services; and to comply with legal and/or regulatory requirements.
+We also may use your personal information to fulfill the terms of any agreement between us and the Third-Party Data Controller; to complete a transaction that you initiate; to deliver confirmations, account information, notifications, and similar operational communications; and to comply with legal and/or regulatory requirements.

-How Jumio shares personal and pseudonymized information with third parties
+How Jumio shares personal and anonymized information with third parties

-In general, Jumio shares the personal and pseudonymized information that we collect in connection with the Services as discussed below.
+In general, Jumio shares the personal and anonymized information that we collect in connection with the Services as discussed below.

 Third-Party Data Controller.
 We share the personal and pseudonymized information that we collect on behalf of a particular Third-Party Data Controller with that Third-Party Data Controller.

 Legal purposes.
-We also may use or share your pseudonymized information with third parties when we have reason to believe that doing so is necessary:
+We also may use or share your personal information with third parties when we have reason to believe that doing so is necessary:

 - to comply with applicable law or a court order, subpoena, or other legal process;